apptentive/apptentive-ios/Example/README.md

 Apptentive Example App
 -----------------------

-**Note: For testing Apptentive SDK features or working with SDK internals, please see the demo app in the /Demo directory in this repository.**
+**Note: For manually triggering Apptentive SDK features or working with SDK internals, please see the demo app in the /Demo directory in this repository.**

-This app is intended as an exampe of how you might integrate a real-world app with the Apptentive SDK.
+This app is intended as an example of how you might integrate a real-world app with the Apptentive SDK.

 Features
 ========